dvsa/cvs-auto-svc-vott/README.md

 - Connect to Jenkins VPN (required for database access)
 - Create config file in `src/main/resources/config.json` with the relevant values.

-Run the following command to create the config
+- Run the following command to create the config or get the relevant config file [to get started](https://wiki.dvsacloud.uk/pages/viewpage.action?pageId=105156173).

 ```shell
 cp src/main/resources/config-placeholder.json src/main/resources/config.json
 ```

-- To test on specific branch locally change following in your config.json:
+To test on specific branch locally change following in your `config.json`:
 ```json
 {
   "databaseName": "CVSNOP[branch]",